swapnilin/NLP-Preprocessing-Techniques/README.md

 <br><br>

 ## TF-IDF (Term Frequency-Inverse Document Frequency)
 TF-IDF is a statistical measure used to evaluate the importance of a term within a document or a corpus.
 It measures the frequency of a term in a document against the frequency of the same term in the corpus.
 This helps in identifying the importance of a term in a particular document in comparison to its importance in the corpus as a whole.
+This approach is useful for tasks such as information retrieval or document classification, where you want to identify the most relevant documents based on the query terms.

 ### Example:
 Consider a corpus of two documents: